Robert Gosselin

-Robert (Bob) Gosselin (born 1951) is a conservative Republican politician in Oakland County, Michigan and is an Oakland County Commissioner.
+Robert Morrison Gosselin (1951-2023) was a conservative Republican politician in Oakland County, Michigan and is an Oakland County Commissioner.

 Biography

 Gosselin was born in Berkley, Michigan and attended Berkley High School.
 He attended, but did not graduate from Lawrence Technological University, where he studied engineering.
 He is also a licensed builder, licensed realtor and licensed heating contractor.

 He is married to Jan Gosselin and has three children.

 Political career

 Gosselin was elected to the Troy City Council in 1993.
 He served until 1997.

 In 1998, he was elected to the Michigan House of Representatives to represent the then-42nd District which included portions of Rochester Hills and Troy.
 He was re-elected to the same seat in 2000.
 In 2002, after his district was consolidated into Troy and Clawson, he ran for and lost a Michigan Senate seat against incumbent Shirley Johnson in the 13th District.
 In 2004, Gosselin again sat in the Michigan House, this time representing the new 41st District.